Sonali-Kumar/Sonali-Kumar.github.io/_posts/2022-05-29-DannyMa-SQLChallenge-Danny'sDiner.md

 ```

 ---
-2.How many days has each customer visited the restaurant?
+2. How many days has each customer visited the restaurant?

 ```ruby
 SELECT  customer_id, count(DISTINCT(order_date)) As number_of_days